If you’re a teacher looking for creative ways to assess students, then this post is for you.

-The how-to manual should break the topic down into individual steps.
+The how-to manual should break the topic into individual steps.
 Each step should include a short set of instructions.

 5. Illustrate the Topic.

-Allow learners to express their creativity by drawing a picture that represents the topic.
+Students draw a picture that represents the topic.

 The only requirement is that the picture conveys at least three points discussed during the lesson.

-7. Fill Out an Exit Slip.
+7. Fill Out an Exit Ticket.